Thinkful-Ed/starter-node-express-postgresql/README.md

 ## Database setup

-1. Set up a new ElephantSQL database instance by following the instructions in the "PostgreSQL: Creating & Deleting Databases" checkpoint.
+1. Set up a new Render database instance by following the instructions in the "PostgreSQL: Creating & Deleting Databases" checkpoint.
-1. After setting up your database instance, connect DBeaver to your new database instance by following the instructions in the "PostgreSQL: Installing DBeaver" checkpoint.
+1. After setting up your database instance, connect DBeaver to your new database instance by following the instructions in the "PostgreSQL: Installing DBeaver" lesson.

 ## Installation

 1. Fork and clone this repository.
 1. Run `cp .env.sample .env`.
-1. Update your `.env` file with a connection URL to your ElephantSQL database instance.
-The connection URL can be found in your ElephantSQL database instance details (e.g. `"postgres://myfakedatabase:8t6FiWqSDF8GsR--7mrun245I9TofnWd@fakepostgres.db.elephantsql.com:5432/myfakedatabase"`).
+1. Update your `.env` file with a connection URL to your Render database instance.
+The connection URL can be found in your Render database instance details (e.g. `"postgres://myfakedatabase:8t6FiWqSDF8GsR--7mrun245I9TofnWd@fakepostgres.db.render.com:5432/myfakedatabase"`).
 1. Run `npm install` to install project dependencies.
 1. Run `npm run start:dev` to start your server in development mode.
 1. In your browser or Postman, navigate to `localhost:5000/products`.
 If your server is running properly, you should get back the following json response: